- 12 Blogs to Help You Navigate Winter Highs & Lows - November 29, 2023

-At the Grief Recovery Center, we often treat clients who experience what they describe as a panic attack.
+At the Grief Recovery Center in Houston TX, we often treat clients who experience what they describe as a panic attack.
 This phenomenon can occur anywhere, at any time during the day or the night.
 Clients who have suffered a panic attack in the past say that they are left feeling overwhelmed and in utter fear of danger, even if there is no apparent danger of any kind.

 Panic attacks are not worrisome unless they affect the quality of life, or becomes habitual or routine.
 If it disrupts how you live, it may require a diagnosis for whether it is a type of anxiety disorder.
 Here is a more in-depth look at what panic attacks are: